I recently received a question from one of my Akashic Record reading Program students.

 I also have met people who have no interest or belief in spiritual stuff, and with whom I do not really share that part of my life.

-The thing all of these people have in common is that they are nice people who respect other peoples’ spiritual or religious beliefs.
+The thing all of these people have in common is that they respect other peoples’ spiritual or religious beliefs.

 I am sure there will be people I never hear from who don’t agree with what I do, but those people don’t show up in my world and haven’t for years.